smudge-js/smudge/notes/notes.md

 .create functions for copying channels from here to there (blitter) should be able to take source channel, target channel, a tone map range (for hdring), compositing/blend mode
     .RESEARCH. tonemapping funcitons (is this linear?)

+## Implementation/Documenation Point (Object Binding)
+.for our OOP wrappers like Framebuffer, Texture, Geometry should we have a common name for the funciton that binds them to the context?
+    .should this `bind` function do more than just bind, and otherwise set things up .e.g.
+FramebufferInstance.bind() might bind the buffer and set the viewport.

 ## Implementation/Documenation Point (HDR)

+## Implementation/Documenation Point (Shader Conventions)
+x.create conventions for names of uniforms/attributes passed to shader material class?
+    .now partially embodied in the `Material` class

 ## Discussion/Documentation Point (Funciton/Range Parameters)
 .material color properties are currently numbers.